The Voice of Human Justice: Ali and Socrates

 In this volume, the author explains views of Socrates and Ali.

 Ali and his life

-Contains 254 pages and contains a review and introduction of two tribes, the Umayyad and the Hashemi, and presenting events during the rule of Ali.
+This chapter contains 254 pages.
+It includes a review and introduction of two tribes, the Umayyad and the Hashemi, and presents events during the rule of Ali.

 Ali and ethnicity Arabic

-Contains 270 pages including views of Al-Maʿarri, Gibran Khalil Gibran, Mikhail Naima and some orientalists fair and equitable views about Ali.
-At last in the section titled "What has been said about the book" presented comments on and appreciation of the book.
+This chapter contains 270 pages.
+It includes views of Al-Maʿarri, Gibran Khalil Gibran, Mikhail Naima and some orientalists' views about Ali.

+The section titled "What has been said about the book" presents comments on and appreciation of the book.